Frampton Forgets the Words: Release and reception

 UMe released Frampton Forgets the Words on 23 April 2021.
 As with All Blues, the artist credit is the Peter Frampton Band.
 The album cover includes a vintage Phenix typewriter and, as a pun on the title of the collection, a blank sheet of paper inside the machine.
 The album was made available on a single CD, a double LP on standard vinyl, and a double LP on "Coke Bottle Clear Coloured" vinyl.
 In the US, Forgets the Words debuted at number 12 on the Billboard 200 chart.

 In his review for American Songwriter, Hal Horowitz admires the purity of Frampton's guitar playing on the album, saying that this aspect was often lost behind crowd-pleasing "talk-box showboating" in the artist's live performances.
 He says the album shows Frampton's "superb guitar prowess" in a wide range of stylistic settings, from rock and soul to country, jazz, dream pop and funk.
 Max Bell of Classic Rock describes the guitar arrangements as "richly toned" and "stately", and sufficiently refined that the diverse material can sit together on one collection.
 He highlights the versions of Wonder's "I Don't Know Why" and Michel Colombier's "Dreamland", and concludes of the album: "Herd immunity for troubling times.
 The Beckenham boy done good."

-Reviewing for Spill Magazine, Bryan Williston says that Frampton provides the exception to the idea that a new release by an "aging rocker" deserves to be ignored.
+Reviewing for The Spill Magazine, Bryan Williston says that Frampton provides the exception to the idea that a new release by an "aging rocker" deserves to be ignored.
 He finds Frampton's nuanced playing an effective substitute for a human voice, adding, "If rock pedigree, amazing chops and awesome tone are your thing, this collection is a must-have."
 David Gill of Riff Magazine considers the slower, emotive adaptations of the Harrison, Bowie and Roxy Music songs to be more effective than the album's heavier rock tracks.
 He deems Forgets the Words a "poignant snapshot" of an artist whose playing abilities are under threat, yet still seeks to create and to connect with his audience in the COVID era.